-In the previous chapter, we demonstrated how breaking strong coupling of components leads to decomposing entities and collapsing their public interfaces down to a reasonable minimum.
-But let us return to the question we previously mentioned in the "Extending through Abstracting" chapter: how should we parametrize the order preparation process implemented via a third-party API?
+In the previous chapter, we've demonstrated how breaking strong coupling of components leads to decomposing entities and collapsing their public interfaces down to a reasonable minimum.
+But let us return to the question we have previously mentioned in the "Extending through Abstracting" chapter: how should we parametrize the order preparation process implemented via a third-party API?
 In other words, what is the order_execution_endpoint required in the API type registration handler?

 '''

 PUT /v1/api-types/{api_type}

 {

-...
+""

 "order_execution_endpoint": {

 // ???

 }

 }

 '''

-From general considerations, we may assume that every such API would be capable of executing three functions: running a program with specified parameters, returning the current execution status, and finishing (canceling) the order.
+Out of general considerations, we may assume that every such API would be capable of executing three functions: run a program with specified parameters, return the current execution status, and finish (cancel) the order.
 An obvious way to provide the common interface is to require these three functions to be executed via a remote call, let's say, like this: